 House Bill No. 7179, also known as Public Act No. 25-171, introduces significant changes to the regulation of pharmaceutical marketing and the dispensing of veterinary drugs.
-It requires pharmaceutical manufacturers to register annually as marketing firms, with a registration fee of $150 and a late fee of $100 for late renewals.
-These firms must provide an annual list of their representatives, which will be publicly posted, and report on their activities, including contacts with practitioners and any samples or gifts provided.
-The bill also allows licensed veterinarians to authorize individuals to dispense prescription veterinary drugs under specific conditions, while the Commissioner of Public Health is empowered to adopt regulations to implement these provisions.
-Additionally, the sale of nonlegend drugs is modified to ensure they are sold only at pharmacies or through properly permitted vending machines, which must meet strict maintenance and labeling requirements.
+The bill requires pharmaceutical manufacturers with representatives to register annually as pharmaceutical marketing firms, with a registration fee of $150 and a late fee of $100 for late renewals.
+These firms must provide a list of their representatives to the Department of Public Health, which will maintain a public list of representatives while protecting their home addresses.
+Additionally, the bill allows licensed veterinarians to authorize individuals to dispense prescription veterinary drugs under their supervision and updates regulations for the sale of nonlegend drugs, permitting their sale in vending machines operated by permitted businesses, subject to strict maintenance and labeling requirements.

 Statutes affected: